zxhycxq/reactjs-zh/Docs/reference-dom-elements.md

 ### style

 The `style` attribute accepts a JavaScript object with camelCased properties rather than a CSS string.
-This is consistent with the DOM `style` JavaScript property, is more efficient, and prevents XSS security holes.
-For example:
+This is consistent with the DOM `style` JavaScript property, is more efficient, and prevents XSS security holes. 例如：:

 ```js
 const divStyle = {